Cumbrian Dialect

 Lish - Adj.
 Supple, sprightly, fit.

-Lonnin - N A narrow lane, usually for access to fields.
+Lonnin - N A lane.

 Lowp - V To jump. ' t'yow lowpt ower t'yat' (the ewe jumped over the gate)

-Matey, Matey-Boy - N A Gadgie, a Man.
+Matey, Matey-Boy - N a Gadgie, a Man.
 Masculine third-person singular personal pronoun (disparaging)

-Marra - N Mate, Friend, Workmate
+Marra - N Mate, Friend, Workmate, the other half of a pair.

 Mew, haymew, mewsteed -